ShoumikMajumdar/GradingSystem/doc/README.md

 This is the class which initialize the all the empty tables

 ### Child class of BaseDBReader
+All the child class of BaseDBReader will provide a set of API that returns the information associated with each entity in this project such as a course, an assignment, a particular student etc.
 - CourseReader
 - StudentReader
 - ComponentReader etc..